State of the UK Climate

 Annual publication which provides an up-to-date assessment of the UK climate

-The 2021 report is published as a special issue of the International Journal of Climatology, which is the Royal Meteorological Society journal of climate science.
+The 2024 report is published as a special issue of the International Journal of Climatology, which is the Royal Meteorological Society journal of climate science and provides a review of the climate and significant meteorological events of the year.

 Latest report